 2. Go kayaking, snorkelling or cycling together

-Explore those islands on a kayak trip through serene mangrove channels with eco-tour outfitter Big Blue Unlimited, or snorkel waters teeming with aquatic life (think dolphins and barracuda) near North Caicos.
+Explore those islands on a kayak trip through serene mangrove channels with eco-tour outfitter Big Blue Collective, or snorkel waters teeming with aquatic life (think dolphins and barracuda) near North Caicos.
 If you crave civilization, Blue Haven offers guests shuttle service to its sister resorts on lively Grace Bay, where you can borrow a bicycle and pedal past posh shops and scenic properties.

 Afterward, enjoy dinner at Grace Bay Club’s Infiniti Restaurant and Raw Bar, the island’s swankiest oceanfront table.
 You can start with the lobster salad with avocado panzanella and tomato vinaigrette before having the grilled local lobster or Thai vegetable curry.